root-project/web/blog/_posts/2024-08-28-new-student-course.md

 ---
 title: "New ROOT student course for self-study"
 layout: archive
+excerpt_separator: <!--more-->
 author: Marta Czurylo
 ---

 *The academic year is about to start, so why not learn ROOT with us?*

 During the summer, the ROOT team has organized a number of ROOT Summer Student courses at CERN and two HSF/IRIS-HEP Python for Analysis Trainings online, meaning the ROOT community has expanded by around 200 new students!
-And that is only the beginning; we think more students should have an opportunity to acquire the course material, this time in a self-study manner.
+And that is only the beginning; we think more students should have an opportunity to acquire the course material, this time in a self-study manner.<!--more-->

 The course is entirely contained within Python Jupyter Notebooks; the material is available on [GitHub](https://github.com/root-project/student-course), while the video recording is [here](https://videos.cern.ch/record/2300516).